Pomegranates are among the healthiest fruits on Earth.

 They contain a range of beneficial plant compounds, unrivaled by other foods.

-Many studies have shown that they have incredible benefits for your body, and may lower the risk of all sorts of diseases (1).
+Studies have shown that they may have several benefits for your body, possibly lowering your risk of various diseases (1).

 Here are 12 evidence-based health benefits of pomegranate.